A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Related Work

 For the self-supervised learning method, the essential idea is to generate reliable pseudo labels.
 Typical approaches usually consist of two steps: 1) generate pseudo labels based on the source model \cite{CBST,CRST,IAST} or the learned domain-invariant model \cite{Rectifying,PyCDA,LSE}, 2) refine the target model supervised by the generated pseudo labels \cite{ProDA,UncerDA}.
 Moreover, \cite{SFD} and \cite{BiMAL} provide a new unaligned score to measure the efficiency of a learned model on a new target domain.
 Although these methods have achieved promising results, they usually depend heavily on the labeled source data during adaptation.
-In this paper, we address a challenging source data-free domain adaptation without any raw source data due to the data privacy policy.